Dynamical preparation of stripe states in spin-orbit coupled gases

-We illustrate a drive along such path in Fig.\,\ref{Fig_FS_preparation}, where the initial state is driven from $\tilde{\epsilon}=-3\lambda$ to $\tilde{\epsilon}=0$ in $150$\,ms. To test the robustness of the drive in experimental conditions, we now include fluctuating parameters into the GPE.
-We model the noise in $\delta$ and $\epsilon$ with Gaussian white signals of standard deviation $300$\,Hz and $2.5$\,Hz, respectively.
-We consider $\Omega$ to be stable during the drive, but to have a calibration uncertainty of $125$\,Hz in each realization.
-These amplitudes are compatible with a magnetic bias field instability of $\sim 0.5$ mG and a relative uncertainty of $\pm 5\%$ in $\Omega$, within the stabilities reached in experiments with $^{87}$Rb \cite{Lin-2011, Campbell-2016, Xu-2019}.
-The values of the dressing parameters along the drive, together with their standard deviations, are represented as a function of time in Fig.\,\ref{Fig_FS_preparation}(a).
-Due to noise, $\sim 5\%$ of the population is excited out of the three-mode subspace by the end of the drive.
-Still, the P-BA ESQPT is captured, as shown in Fig.\,\ref{Fig_FS_preparation}(b), where we plot the corresponding expected value of $\hat{L}_{zz}$ and $\hat{L}^2$ and their standard error, averaged over 20 drives.
-The corresponding bare-basis tensor magnetization $\mean{\hat{F}_z^2}$ and magnetization $\mean{\hat{F}_z}$ are shown in Fig.\,\ref{Fig_FS_preparation}(c).
-The longitudinal density $\abs{\vec{\psi}}^2$, spin density $\mathcal{F}_x= \vec{\psi}^*\hat{F}_{x}\vec{\psi}$ and nematic density $\mathcal{N}_{xx} = \vec{\psi}^*(2/3-\hat{F}_{x}^2)\vec{\psi} $ are shown in Fig.\,\ref{Fig_FS_preparation}(d) for the state prepared in a single realization of the drive.
-As predicted, it exhibits the characteristic properties of FS states.
-The FS phase can be distinguished from antiferromagnetic stripe phases from the periodicity of the spatial modulations, with the particle density and the spin densities having periodicity $2\pi/\abs{\vec{k_1}} $, and the nematic densities containing harmonic components both with period $2\pi/\abs{\vec{k_1}} $ and $\pi/\abs{\vec{k_1}} $.
+In these conditions, we simulate a drive following the blue dashed-dotted path drawn in the excited state diagram from Fig.\,\ref{Fig_eff_low_en_phys}(c2).
+Along the path, $\epsilon$ is kept fixed while $\Omega$ is linearly ramped up.
+In this way, $\lambda$ is increased as $\tilde{\epsilon}$ approaches to $0$.
+Such tunability of the SOC-mediated spin-mixing allows to reduce the preparation time while retaining a high robustness.
+At the same time, at larger $\Omega$, the contrast of the stripes is further enhanced.
+In Fig.\,\ref{Fig_FS_preparation}(a), we plot $L_{zz}$, $L^2$ and the fraction of atoms that remain within the three-mode subspace, $f_\mathrm{3M} = \frac{1}{N^2}\sum_j \abs{b_j}^2$, averaged over 20 of drives.
+The P-BA transition is well captured, with $f_\mathrm{3M} \sim 0.99$ by the end of the drives.
+Finally, in Fig.\,\ref{Fig_FS_preparation}(b) we plot the longitudinal density $\abs{\vec{\psi}}^2$, the spin density $\mathcal{F}_x= \vec{\psi}^*\hat{F}_{x}\vec{\psi}$ and the nematic density $\mathcal{N}_{xx} = \vec{\psi}^*(2/3-\hat{F}_{x}^2)\vec{\psi} $ at $\tilde\epsilon = 0$ for a single realization of the drive.
+As predicted by the effective model, the prepared state exhibits the characteristic properties of FS states, with large spatial modulations along the direction of the Raman beams.
+The FS phase can be distinguished from antiferromagnetic stripe phases from the periodicity of the modulations, with the particle density and the spin densities having periodicity $2\pi/\abs{\vec{k_1}} $, and the nematic densities containing harmonic components both with period $2\pi/\abs{\vec{k_1}} $ and $\pi/\abs{\vec{k_1}}$.
 As a final remark, we note that the preparation could be optimized further by employing reinforcement learning techniques, as recently demonstrated in \cite{Guo-arXiv-2020}.